These awards will be offered for the Summer of 2014. Applications due Jan. 31st.

 Awarded annually since 1995, the Simms Endowment provides researchers who are citizens of the United States with the opportunity to conduct research at the South Caroliniana Library for a period of up to 10 weeks during the summer months.

-The Endowment also funds the William Gilmore Simms Research Scholar Award which is presented to an individual pursuing doctoral or post-doctoral research on William Gilmore Simms or other writers from South Carolinia or the South.
+The Endowment also funds the William Gilmore Simms Research Scholar Award which is presented to an individual pursuing doctoral or post-doctoral research on William Gilmore Simms or other writers from South Carolina or the South.
 The research must be supported by collections in the South Caroliniana Library.
-Both awards fund stipends for research and, if justified, will include allowance for housing.

-For further information, please contact John Heiting email@example.com or call 803-777-3131.
+For further information, please contact John Heiting at email@example.com or call 803-777-3131.
 The award recipient(s) will be announced on or before April 1st.
-For consideration, applications must be postmarked by January 31st.
-PLEASE NOTE: Both positions filled for summer of 2013.

 Applicants should submit the following:

-- Applicant's full name, address, telephone and fax numbers, and email address.
+- Full name, address, telephone number and fax numbers, and email. address.

 - An essay (of not more than 500 words) discussing the topic of research to be conducted at the Library.